matheuscscp/pimenta-judge/README.md

 $ pjudge stop
 ```

+### Important warning
+`pjudge start` creates a file (`contest.bin`) to avoid future start commands from lauching the judge again and `pjudge stop` removes this file.
+So if the computer shuts down instantly (as in an energy cut), you should remove this file to start the judge again.

 ## Directory and file structure
 When you enter `pjudge install <dirname>`, `pjudge` will create the directory with the following itens: